asdofindia/asdofindia.github.io/books.md

 * God of Small Things by Arundathi Roy - I read it when I was very young and I don't remember anything about the book.
 * Harry Potter series by JK Rowling - I grew up reading these books and they're truly magical.
 * To Kill a Mockingbird by Harper Lee - The story of Atticus and Scout and Jem and Maycomb and systemic violence and morals.
+* The Old Man and the Sea by Ernest Hemingway - It was like a short film that left one wondering at the end.